nellysosobrado/Portfolio_Website/README.md

 - **Reusable UI with Razor View Components**
   - Weather and project display are modular and maintainable

+## 🛡️ Form Validation

+The contact form on the homepage uses **Data Annotations** (e.g. `[Required]`, `[EmailAddress]`) to define validation rules directly in the model.
+These rules are enforced through **server-side validation** using `ModelState.IsValid` in the Razor Page’s `OnPostAsync` method.

+This ensures:

+- Valid input before processing
+- Data integrity and security
+- A better user experience
 ## Languages & Tools

 - **Languages:**